-- 1. Paramedic Care includes all components of A-EMT/EMT-I Care. - 2.
-Midazolam (Versed) 0.1mg/kg IV/IO (Max single dose: 2mg) in preparation for synchronized cardioversion if the patient has a respiratory rate > 10 RPM.
+- 1. ALS Care includes all components of ILS Care. - 2.
+Midazolam (Versed): 0.1mg/kg IV/IO (Max single dose: 2mg) in preparation for synchronized cardioversion if the patient has a respiratory rate > 10 RPM.
 If the patient's respiratory rate is < 10 RPM, proceed to immediate synchronized cardioversion without sedation. - 3.
-Midazolam (Versed) Versed Intranasal may also be used if unable to give IV/IO Versed.
-(See Intranasal Dosing Sheet in the Pediatric Prehospital Care Manual). - 4.
-Synchronized Cardioversion If the patient has an altered level of consciousness, diaphoresis, pale/mottled skin and/or is hypotensive: - a.
-Synchronized Cardioversion at 1 J/kg if tachycardia persists. - b.
-Synchronized Cardioversion at 2 J/kg if tachycardia persists. - i.
-Repeat as necessary.
+Midazolam (Versed): Versed Intranasal may also be used if unable to give IV/IO Versed.
+(See intranasal dosing sheet, pg 45 of Pediatric Prehospital Care Manual). - 4.
+Synchronized Cardioversion: If the patient has an altered level of consciousness, diaphoresis, pale/mottled skin and/or is hypotensive: - a) Synchronized Cardioversion at 1 J/kg if tachycardia persists. - b) Synchronized Cardioversion at 2 J/kg if tachycardia persists.
 Reactivate Synchronizer before any subsequent attempt at Cardioversion.
-Contact Medical Control as soon as possible